-This Settlement Agreement ("Agreement") is entered into among the United States of America, acting through the United States Department of Justice and on behalf of the Office of Inspector General ("OIG-HHS") of the Department of Health and Human Services ("HHS") (collectively, the "United States"), and United Therapeutics Corporation (hereafter collectively referred to as "the Parties"), through their authorized representatives.
+This Settlement Agreement ("Agreement") is entered into among the United States of America, acting through the United States Department of Justice and on behalf of the Office of Inspector General (OIG-HHS) of the Department of Health and Human Services (HHS), and Amgen Inc. (hereafter collectively referred to as "the Parties"), through their authorized representatives.